eoinkelly/ember-runloop-handbook/README.md

-The description above makes it look like the browser the one giving all the orders but the browser is a team player and has a few things it can do to help JS do its job.
+The description above makes it look like the browser the one giving all the orders but the browser is a team player and has a few things it can do to help Javascript get the job done:

 1. Timers.
-JS can use the browser like an alarm clock:
+Javascript can use the browser like an alarm clock:

-    > Hey browser, wake me up and run this function I'm giving you in 5 seconds please.
+    > Javascript: Hey browser, wake me up and run this function I'm giving you in 5 seconds please.

 2. Talking to other systems.
-If JS needs to send or receive data to other computers it asks the browser to do it and the browser promises to wake JS up again and report back how it got on
+If Javascript needs to send or receive data to other computers it asks the browser to do it and the browser promises to wake Javascript up again when it is finished.

     > Javascript: Hey browser, I want to get whatever data is at
     > `http://foo.com/things.json` please.